Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Introduction

-After classifying the generalized $V_{Vir}(c,0)$-modules induced from the level zero Zhu algebra that are interlocked, we show that they are strongly interlocked and thus have well-defined graded pseudo-traces.
-For $V_{Vir}(c,0)$ the results of when an indecomposable module is interlocked are much more intricate, than for the Heisenberg vertex operator algebra.
+After classifying the generalized $V_{Vir}(c,0)$-modules induced from the level zero Zhu algebra that are interlocked, we show that they are strongly interlocked and fall into the two settings where we have shown such strongly interlocked modules have well-defined graded pseudo-traces.
+For $V_{Vir}(c,0)$ the results of when an indecomposable module is interlocked are much more intricate than for the Heisenberg vertex operator algebra.
 In particular, there is a dependency on the central charge $c$ of the vertex operator algebra, and the conformal weight $h$ of the module, as well as the Jordan block size of the module for the level zero Zhu algebra being induced.
 In our systematic classification of interlocked modules induced from the level zero Zhu algebra for $V_{Vir}(c,0)$, we develop and employ new techniques in our analysis of indecomposable modules.
 These new techniques allow us to classify which combinations of central charge $c$, conformal weight $h$, and Jordan block size $k$ for an indecomposable module for $V_{Vir}(c,0)$ induced from the level zero Zhu algebra, will result in an interlocked module.
 In particular, we uncover subtle behavior for central charges $c = 1$ and $c = 25$.
 These particular central charges are known for exhibiting particularly interesting behavior in other settings, cf. \cite{Mil2, OH, MY}, and in this work we show that our new techniques uncover new interesting properties.

-Via the results of this paper, including the techniques developed here, along with \cite{BVY}, \cite{BVY-Virasoro} where the level one Zhu algebra is calculated for $V_{Vir}(c,0)$ it is now possible to induce indecomposable reducible $V_{Vir}(c,0)$-modules from this level one Zhu algebra and analyze when such modules are strongly interlocked and thus have well-defined graded pseudo-traces.
+Via the results of this paper, including the techniques developed here, along with \cite{BVY, BVY-Virasoro} where the level one Zhu algebra is calculated for $V_{Vir}(c,0)$ it is now possible to induce indecomposable reducible $V_{Vir}(c,0)$-modules from this level one Zhu algebra and analyze when such modules are strongly interlocked and thus have well-defined graded pseudo-traces.